-Rewards and Recognition: The Company continues to give priority to the principles of good corporate governance and realizes the importance of corporate social responsibility to create sustainable development for the corporation in the long run, as well as being committed to promoting anti-corruption in every form.
-Accordingly, the Company has received the following rewards and recognitions in 2018:
+Rewards and Recognitions: The Company continues to give priority to the principles of good corporate governance and realizes the importance of corporate social responsibility to create sustainable development for the corporation in the long run, the Company has received the following rewards and recognitions in 2019:

-- (1) The Company was placed in a "Very Good" level or 4 stars ( $\triangle \triangle \triangle \triangle \triangle$ ) for the assessment of Corporate Governance ("CGR") Year 2018 by the Thai Institute of Directors Association, having received a score of 84 percent, higher than the average score of the listed company in year 2018 with the score of 81 percent. - (2) The Company received 98 score or "Very Good" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2018 conducted by the Thai Investors Association, higher than the average score of the listed company in year 2018 with 92.42 score. - (3) The Company has been officially certified as a member of "Thailand's Private Sector Collective Action Coalition Against Corruption" since 2017 and will proceed with the certificate renewal in 2018.
+- (1) The Company was placed in a "Very Good" level or 4 stars (▲▲▲▲) for the assessment of Corporate Governance ("CGR") Year 2019 by the Thai Institute of Directors Association, having received a score of 85 percent, higher than the average score of the listed company in year 2019 with the score of 82 percent. - (2) The Company received 100 score or "Excellent" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2019 conducted by the Thai Investors Association, higher than the average score of the listed company in year 2019 with 93.70 score. - (3) The Company has been officially certified as a renewal member of "Thailand's Private Sector Collective Action Coalition Against Corruption" continues from 2017 to 2023.
+The Company has committed to promote corporate transparency and anti-corruption in every form.